 During your trip to the Gold Coast, you can do more than just head to the beach, although there’s nothing wrong with that.
 You will find plenty of great hikes such as at Burleigh Heads National Park.
 If you want some adrenaline, you can head over to one of the numerous theme parks in the city.

-As with most locations along the East Coast, there are some fantastic beaches in Byron Bay.
+As with most locations along the East Coast, there are some stunning beaches in Byron Bay.
 While there are plenty of shops and some breweries that you can check out should you want a break from the beach!

 Byron Bay is one of the best stops on this drive and although it’s come towards the end of the trip, it’s well worth waiting for!

-Newcastle is slightly different from of the other places you’ll see during a Sydney to Brisbane drive.
+Newcastle is slightly different from the other places you’ll see during a Sydney to Brisbane drive.
 That’s because it’s a large city and not a beachside town like most of the stops.

 Newcastle is renowned for being home to some of Australia’s best beaches with miles of golden sand!
 It’s a great place to learn how to surf or simply relax and admire the scenery.